Outgoing Virginia elections commissioner proud of record as Republicans seek tighter voting laws - NewsBreak

 “A risk-limiting audit is proven.
 It’s been shown over and over again.
 It’s been tested a million times and it shows that we can uncover issues with an election and do it in a way that’s far more manageable and less resource intensive, which translates to costs less money,” Piper said Thursday.

-Piper, who will leave his role on March 11 after Youngkin decided not to reappoint him, called the effort a “very positive step in the Commonwealth” that would help depoliticize the Department of Elections even more.
+Piper, who will leave his role on March 11 after Gov. Youngkin decided not to reappoint him, called the effort a “very positive step in the commonwealth” that would help depoliticize the Department of Elections even more.

 “This is just one more step to show the citizens of the commonwealth that this is a truly apolitical group of people who are helping put on safe and secure elections and I think that’s a promising development,” he said.

-Calling his time as Virginia’s elections chief “the role of a lifetime,” Piper lauded the work of the general registrars, poll workers and others that helped administer elections across the Commonwealth.Breaking news, weather, and sports on your smartphone with the WFXR News app
+Calling his time as Virginia’s elections chief “the role of a lifetime,” Piper lauded the work of the general registrars, poll workers and others that helped administer elections across the commonwealth.

 Piper said he promised to work hand in hand with the Youngkin administration to ensure a smooth transition once he leaves the post on March 11.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.